Provably Faster Gradient Descent via Long Steps: Future Directions

 {\bf Future Improvements in Computational Aspects.} We observed that numerically computed primal optimal solutions to~\eqref{eq:SDP-form} were rank-one for all considered straightforward patterns.
-This corresponds to the worst-case objective function being essentially one-dimensional.
-This property was not used herein but could likely be leveraged to enable customized solvers for evaluating $p_{L,D}(\delta)$ and checking membership of $\mathcal{S}_{h,0,\Delta}$.
+This corresponds to the worst-case objective function being essentially one-dimensional. { This is in line with many prior PEP-based analyses finding one-dimensional Huber functions often attain the worst-case performance.} This property was not used herein but could likely be leveraged to enable customized solvers for evaluating $p_{L,D}(\delta)$ and checking membership of $\mathcal{S}_{h,0,\Delta}$.
 Such improvements in tractability for SDPs with rank-one solutions have been studied widely~\cite{Bellavia2019ARI,ding2021storageOptimal,Yurtsever2021scalableSDP,Souto2022operatorSDP,wang2023GTRS,ding2023,wang2022accelerated} and may enable the search for longer, provably faster straightforward stepsize patterns than shown here.

-As another avenue of improvement, note that any certificates produced by using floating point arithmetic followed by a rounding step (as done here) will likely lose a small $\epsilon$ amount in the rate.
-The use of an algebraic solver, like SPECTRA~\cite{Henrion2016SPECTRAA}, could enable the automated production of exact certificates of $\epsilon=0-$straightforwardness as well as being able to certify when $\mathcal{S}_{h,0,\Delta}$ is empty.
+As another avenue of improvement, note that any certificates produced by using floating point arithmetic followed by a rounding step (as done here) will likely lose a small $\epsilon$ amount in the guarantee.
+The use of an algebraic solver, like SPECTRA~\cite{Henrion2016SPECTRAA}, could enable the automated production of exact certificates of straightforwardness as well as being able to certify when $\mathcal{S}_{h,0,\Delta}$ is empty.

 { \paragraph{Acknowledgements.} The author thanks Jason Altschuler for conversations at the Simons Insitute in Spring 2017 about the preliminary ideas subsequently developed in his excellent Master's thesis work, Fanghua Chen for preliminary discussions based on numerical observations that motivated this work, and Adrien Taylor and Axel B\"ohm for providing useful feedback on the initial presentation of this work.
 The openly released Performance Estimation Problem Branch-and-Bound software of~\cite{gupta2023branch} was especially helpful in early explorations and building intuitions.